Rail transport in Malaysia: Gemas-Johor Bahru Electrification and Double-Tracking

-The Chinese company CRCC has been awarded to build the Gemas-Johor Bahru Electrification and Double-Tracking project.
-Construction on the project began in Jan 2018.
-It is expected to be completed by the end of 2021.

 The length of the line to be electrified and double-tracked is 197 km between Chainage 563.040 at Gemas and Chainage 754.180 at Johor Bahru.
 The project includes the construction of 11 stations at Segamat, Genuang, Labis, Bekok, Paloh, Kluang, Mengkibol, Rengam, Layang-Layang, Kulai and Kempas Baru, and 3 future stations at Tenang, Chamek and Senai.
 The upgraded line is supposed to cater for at least 22 services daily involving KTM ETS, KTM Intercity and shuttle train services as well as KTM Komuter.

 The documents displayed also stated that the electrification for the stretch will have the same specifications as that of the Seremban-Gemas stretch, at 25 kV AC 50 Hz single phase and supplied via an overhead catenary.
 Train operations for this stretch will be integrated with the Train Control Centres at KL Sentral and Gemas.
 The design speed for the tracks is 160 km/h.

+The Chinese company CRCC has been awarded to build the Gemas-Johor Bahru Electrification and Double-Tracking project.
+Construction on the project began in Jan 2018.
+It is expected to be completed by the end of 2021.

+On 7 June 2025 the Singapore, Malaysia and ASEAN focused RailTravel Station website reported delays, with the EDTP was still not operational and overhead electrification still to reach Johor Bahru (JB) Sentral station.
+The article also added that YB Tuan Chew Chong Sin posted on social media on 19 May that the ETS would not reach Kluang until August and JB Sentral until December 2025.
+ETS and Intercity Services general manager Nurul Azha Mokmin was reported on 05 Jun 2025 as saying, “We have procured 10 ETS train sets, which are expected to operate on the Gemas-Johor Bahru route, beginning next year.
+Subsequently, new routes from Johor Bahru to Butterworth and Padang Besar (Perlis) will also be introduced”.